pdf-raku/PDF-Native-raku/README.md

 # PDF-Native-raku

-Low level native library of PDF support functions.
+Low level native library of selected PDF functions.

-The immediate aim is to boost performance in the PDF tool-chain.
+Just installing this module along with PDF v0.5.7+ provides some performance boost.
+Currently for reading and writing larger PDF files.

 Potential areas include encryption, reading, writing, stream and filter functions and PDF::Content image processing and encoding functions.

 So far just a few areas are covered, including: